Ramsdell Theatre: History

 The Manistee Civic Players formed in 1939.
 The Butterfield company permitted the Players to use the theater space for two plays and their rehearsals a year.
 The Civic Players performed multiple productions over the next few years.
 In 1943 the City of Manistee bought the Theatre from the Rotary Club, The City used only the Assembly Hall for the Manistee Recreation Association, leaving the Theatre itself shuttered.
 In 1950 a group of women's clubs formed the Civic Betterment Committee with the purpose being to restore the Ramsdell Theatre back to its original purpose.

 The Manistee Drama Festival was formed in 1951.
 That first season productions included George Washington Slept Here, Dracula, and Blithe Spirit.
 By this time a number of restoration objectives were accomplished by the profits from these productions.
 In 1952 the Festival was renamed the Manistee Summer Theatre and Madge Skelly was hired as associate/assistant director.
 Skelly directed eight plays that same year and was named managing director in 1953, the same year that the city of Manistee purchased the theater and hall.
 Skelly was responsible for the Summer Theatre until 1961.
 The Manistee Civic Players began producing three or four shows each year after 1963.
 One of them each year is designated for a musical production and sometimes a second one.

 Actor James Earl Jones was a stage carpenter and an occasional actor at Ramsdell during the 1953 summer stock season.
-From 1955-1957 he served as The Summer Theatre's stage manager as well as taking on more challenging roles.
-Jones' first appearance onstage as Shakespeare’s Othello was at the Ramsdell in 1956, he played the role while also serving as stage carpenter and stage manager.
+From 1955 to 1957 he served as The Summer Theatre's stage manager as well as taking on more challenging roles.
+Jones' first appearance onstage as Shakespeare's Othello was at the Ramsdell in 1956, he played the role while also serving as stage carpenter and stage manager.
 He has returned twice to support fundraising efforts for the restoration project.

 In 1990 the Ramsdell Restoration Committee was formed for fundraising and managing restoration.
 The Ramsdell Governance Committee was formed in 2005 by the business people of Manistee and the city took over the responsibility for the building in 2006.